thomastli/syndio_chat_app/docs/kubernetes_deployment.md

 Specifications:
 - Creates a Service named `mongo`
 - Maps port `27017` to the same port on all the pods
-- Uses selector `app: mongosb` to match the pods created by the deployment
+- Uses selector `app: mongodb` to match the pods created by the deployment
 - Creates a `ClusterIP` type service

 Notes: